adindazr/smoking-and-obesity/README.md

 3. Who is more likely to receive insurance charges over $16,700 - smokers or non-smokers?
 4. Who is more likely to receive insurance charges over $16,700 - individuals with a BMI below 25 or those above 25?

 The exploratory data analysis was conducted using Excel, and the file is attached.
+Descriptive statistic, probability, and hypothesis testing were being used for the analysis.

 ## Key Findings